ceph/ceph-ansible/docs/source/index.rst

      $ git clone https://github.com/ceph/ceph-ansible.git

 - Next, you must decide which branch of ``ceph-ansible`` you wish to use.
-There are stable branches to choose from or you could use the master branch:
+There are stable branches to choose from or you could use the main branch:

   .. code-block:: console